 Pen-y -Bont Wastewater Treatment Works discharges into the tidal stretch of the River Ogmore, approximately 5 kilometre to the East of Sandy Bay.
 Disinfection through ultra-violet treatment, which is designed to reduce the levels of bacteria in the final effluent, which will help improve bathing water quality is carried out.
 Pen-Y-Bont Wastewater Treatment Works also has a storm outlet which, when operating during times of heavy rainfall, will discharge screened effluent into the River Ogmore.

 Natural Resources Wales samplers make visual observations of the beach at every visit.
 This includes assessments of sewage debris, animal faeces, litter and oil or tar.
-At Sandy Bay Porthcawl, data are available for the four year assessment period from 2014-2017.
-Sewage debris was observed in trace amounts on over forty per cent of occasions and in greater amounts on one occasion in August 2015.
+At Sandy Bay Porthcawl, data are available for the four year assessment period from 2016-2019.
+Sewage debris was observed in trace amounts on over thirty per cent of occasions.
 Trace amounts of animal faeces were noted at the site on a minority of occasions.
-Animal faeces were sufficient to be objectionable on one occasion in August 2014.
 Trace amounts of litter were observed at the bathing water the majority of the time and in greater amounts on more than an additional twenty per cent of occasions.
 Oil and tarry residues were not noted at this site.

 Natural Resources Wales continues to work with private owners regarding potential pollution sources to the bathing water.
 This work involves, where necessary, advisory mail drops, dye tracing and misconnection surveys.